11 Nov 3 examples of going the extra mile for your passengers

 When you are working as a Flight Attendant, the requests coming from your passengers are very diverse.
 Each passenger has different expectations from you, and each time, he/she will want to be treated as best as possible during the flight.
 Excellent customer service should be the expression to characterise best the activity on board.
 There will be many occasions when you will need to solve some conflicts on board, and you will also have to display a genuinely care for the comfort and safety of your passengers.

-In my career as Qatar Airways Cabin Crew for 10 and a half years I encountered so many situations on board in which I had to come up with new solutions in order to please my passengers, that a single book will not be enough to write them all.
-I share with you in this article 3 situations through which I went in order to understand a little the way in which the cabin crew must think when we are on board.
+In my career as Qatar Airways Cabin Crew for ten and a half years I encountered so many situations on board when I had to come up with new solutions in order to please my passengers, that a single book will not be enough to cover them all.
+I share with you in this article 3 situations which I went through in order to understand a little bit the way in which the cabin crew must think when we are on board.